 Banff Upper Hot Springs

 The Banff Upper Hot Springs is yet another cost-friendly activity to enjoy.
-It is found at a 6-minute drive from Cascade Gardens.
-Enjoy warming up and relaxing in geothermally heated water all while enjoying the surrounding views.
+It is a 6-minute drive from Cascade Gardens.
+Enjoy warming up and relaxing in geothermally heated water, all while enjoying the surrounding views.

-Bow Falls is yet another free attraction that we recommend enjoying by pairing it with your trip to Cascade Gardens.
+Bow Falls is another free attraction we recommend pairing with your Cascade Gardens trip.
 This 9.1-meter beauty offers incredible views of surrounding peaks and foliage and is one of the most accessible waterfalls in the Canadian Rockies.
 At just a 3-minute drive from the Gardens, you can’t go wrong by adding it to your itinerary!

 Are the Cascade Gardens Worth Visiting?

 Cascade Gardens are absolutely worth visiting!
 The garden is open year-round and is free to the public.
-We prefer visiting Cascade Gardens during the summer when the garden beds are full and colourful.
+We prefer visiting Cascade Gardens during the summer when the garden beds are full and colorful.

-That said, it is still worth a visit throughout the other seasons, where you can spot some golden colours in the fall and join the winter festivities held at the gardens.
-Regardless of the season, the Cascade gardens make for a serene and relaxing destination.
+That said, it is still worth a visit throughout the other seasons, where you can spot some golden colors in the fall and join the winter festivities held at the gardens.
+The Cascade Gardens make for a serene and relaxing destination regardless of the season.

 Cascade Garden is an absolute gem, located on the tip of downtown Banff.
-If you’re looking for a peaceful and beautiful destination as a garden-lover or someone that is looking to get outside and breath in the fresh mountain air, this is the place for you.
+If you’re looking for a peaceful and beautiful destination as a garden-lover or someone looking to get outside and breathe in the fresh mountain air, this is the place for you.

 Things to Know Before Visiting the Banff Gardens

-- Please don’t pick the flowers!
-They are for all to enjoy and meant to be left alone for viewing purposes only.
+• Please don’t pick the flowers!
+They are for all to enjoy and are meant to be left alone for viewing.

-- Be respectful of the gardeners as they are there to garden and not meant as tour guides.
-They may answer a few of your questions related to flowers and plants, but will direct you elsewhere if you start asking them for directions to Lake Louise, the best hikes in the area, and so on.
+• Respect the gardeners, as they are there to garden and are not meant to be tour guides.
+They may answer a few of your questions about flowers and plants but will direct you elsewhere if you ask them for directions to Lake Louise, the best hikes in the area, and so on.

-- There aren’t signs everywhere indicating what plants you are looking at.
-We recommend loading some type of plant identifier app on your phone before visiting if you are interested in knowing plant types.
+• There aren’t signs everywhere indicating what plants you are looking at.
+We recommend loading some plant identifier app on your phone before visiting if you want to know plant types.

 Plan Your Trip to the Canadian Rockies